Competitions That Power the Climb to Space.

 Where bold minds tackle impossible problems and redefine what’s possible.

-The WSPEC Competitions are at the heart of our mission to advance the technologies needed for a future space elevator.
-Each challenge is designed to target a critical area of development, from the power systems without physical connections, to how transporting materials along a vertical road to space.
+The WSPEC Competitions are at the heart of our mission.
+Each challenge is designed to target a critical area of development with a dual focus, on both the technology necessary for a space elevator with practical immediate spin-off value, from the power systems, to the physical interactions transporting materials along a vertical highway to space.

 Competition Challenges